Siege of Hennebont: French and English intervention

-This French army overran all of eastern Brittany apart from Rennes in the six months from September 1341 and captured John of Montfort.
+In the six months beginning September 1341, the French army overran all of eastern Brittany apart from Rennes and captured John of Montfort.
 John surrendered on the granting of a safe conduct to Paris and back by John of Normandy, who escorted him.
 In Paris Philip proposed to John that he repudiate all claim to Brittany and his possessions there in favour of Charles of Blois, receiving an annuity and land in France in exchange.
 John declined, at which Philip withdrew his son's promised safe conduct and had John imprisoned.
 John's wife, Joanna of Montfort, was in Rennes with their two-year-old son, also named John, and the ducal treasury when news of John's capture arrived.
 Modern historians consider her to have been an energetic and effective leader, and she acted decisively and aggressively.
 She recalled the field army from western Brittany, joined it with some of the troops in Rennes and took command.
-She stormed the town of Redon and then moved to Hennebont.
-This was a small but strongly walled town with access to the sea.
+She stormed the town of Redon and then moved to Hennebont, a small but strongly walled town with access to the sea.
 From there Joanna retained control of most of western Brittany and set up her infant son as the faction's figurehead and heir to his father's claim to the duchy.

 At the time the Hundred Years' War between France and England had been underway for five years; therefore Joanna despatched her senior counsellor, Amaury of Clisson, to Edward III in England with a large sum in cash to encourage English military intervention.
 The Montfortist cause was soon being supported by Edward III as an extension of the war with France.
 This was the start of Edward's "provincial strategy", by which he sided with French vassals of Philip in their disagreements with him: this promoted Edward's claim to be the rightful king of France and potentially created military allies.
 Strategically Edward had the opportunity to set up a ruler in Brittany at least partially under his control, which would provide access to Breton ports, greatly aiding England's naval war and giving ready entry to France for English armies.
 However, English reinforcements took a long time to reach Brittany.
 This was partly because the Truce of Espléchin was in force between France and England.
 Ostensibly halting all fighting, in practice it prevented either country from deploying their main field armies, but was otherwise ill observed.
 It was due to expire on 24 June 1342.